AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/content-card-ui/iOS/tutorial/listening-content-card-events.md

 ## Handling actionable URLs

 The `onInteract` method provides an optional `actionURL` parameter associated with the interaction event.
-To handle this URL in your application, return true from the `onInteract` method:
+The return value of this method determines how the URL is handled.

+- Return `true` if your application has successfully handled the URL.
+This indicates to the SDK that no further action is needed.

+- Return `false` to allow the SDK to process the URL.

 <CodeBlock slots="heading, code" repeat="1" languages="Swift" />